alter

 Will the storm alter its course and miss the coast?

-Because of the financial constraints we'll have to make some alterations in the plan.
+Because of the financial constraints we'll have to make some

-something carefully, to separate into parts for study
+analyze = v. to study something carefully, to separate into parts for study

 syn. examine